Saturday Brunch at Zuma Abu Dhabi - Everything You Need To Know

 kitsu includes soft drinks and zuma cleansers AED 495

-kowaku includes prosecco, sommelier's selection of wines and beer AED 595
+kowaku includes prosecco, sommelier's selection of wine and beer AED 595

-kyasha includes champagne, sake, sommelier’s selection of wines and beer AED 695
+kyasha includes champagne, sake, sommelier’s selection of wine and beer AED 695

 kodomo for children aged 4-12 AED 195